 Why Live in Lowell

-Lowell, located just north of downtown Fresno, is one of the city's oldest neighborhoods, developed in the 1880s.
-The area features grid-planned streets with one-story Craftsman-style homes and multifamily complexes built between 1900 and 1930.
-Nonprofit organizations like the Lowell Community Development Corporation have been active in restoring housing and promoting community programs, including a community garden.
-Residents have a strong sense of belonging and community care.
-Local amenities include Martin Park, which offers a playground, teen nights, and food distribution, and Dickey Playground, featuring basketball courts, tennis courts, and a splash pad.
+Lowell, situated just north of downtown Fresno, is one of the city's oldest and most historic neighborhoods.
+The area features grid-planned streets with one-story Craftsman-style homes and multifamily complexes that date back to the late 1800s and early 1900s.
+Nonprofit organizations, such as the Lowell Community Development Corporation, have been actively involved in restoring housing and promoting community programs, including a community garden.
+Local amenities include Martin Park, which offers a playground, teen nights, and food distribution, as well as Dickey Playground, featuring basketball courts, tennis courts, and a splash pad.
 Dining options are available along Divisadero Street and North Blackstone Boulevard, with popular spots like Don Tacha Taqueria and Di Cicco’s Italian Restaurant.
-Though nearby supermarkets are limited, Valley Food provides groceries and prepared foods like breakfast burritos and enchiladas.
+Valley Food offers a variety of groceries and prepared foods, including breakfast burritos and enchiladas.
 The neighborhood is served by Lowell Elementary School, Fort Miller Middle School, and Fresno High School, with varying ratings.
 For transportation, residents can use the Fresno Area Express bus routes, and Fresno Yosemite International Airport is 6 miles away.
 State Route 180 cuts through the north side of Lowell, providing additional connectivity.
-Community efforts, including fundraisers and events organized by local nonprofits, continue to enhance the neighborhood's features and foster a strong community spirit.
+Community efforts, including fundraisers and events organized by local nonprofits, continue to enhance the neighborhood's appeal.

 Frequently Asked Questions